 Edge data centre market trends

-The accompanying report, Network edge capacity forecast: The role of hyperscalers, identifies some of the key trends within network edge data centre build and telecoms operators’ strategies:
+The accompanying report, Network edge data centre forecast: The rise of the non-telco, identifies some of the key trends within network edge data centre build and telecoms operators’ strategies:

 Outside of this forecast, STL Partners is adding to its Edge Insights Service, ensuring we publish reports on key topics and incorporate insights through our tools (see an overview of the service below).